Common Server Issues and How to Fix Them

 - Set Up SPF, DKIM, and DMARC Records: These records help authenticate your emails and prevent them from being marked as spam.

-- Use a Third-Party Email Service: Consider using services like SendGrid or Amazon SES for reliable email delivery.
+- Use a Third-Party Email Service: Services like SendGrid, Mailgun, or Amazon SES can improve email deliverability.

 The Problem: